OneB1t/HawaiiBiosReader/README.md

 Hawaii Bios Reader Tool for Bios development

-Please go to http://forums.guru3d.com/showthread.php?t=400050 for further informations on how to use this tool
+Please go to http://forums.guru3d.com/showthread.php?t=400050 for further informations on how to use this tool Tool for default core voltage for your card http://1drv.ms/1Hln01F by The Stilt

 Binary (exe) file is in Releasebin folder